guarzo/wanderer-sde/README.md

 # wanderer-sde

-A Go tool to convert EVE Online's Static Data Export (SDE) YAML files into JSON format compatible with [Wanderer](https://github.com/wanderer-industries/wanderer).
+A Go tool to convert EVE Online's Static Data Export (SDE) YAML files into CSV or JSON format compatible with [Wanderer](https://github.com/wanderer-industries/wanderer) and [Fuzzwork](https://www.fuzzwork.co.uk/dump/).

 ## Overview

 This converter eliminates the dependency on third-party CSV dumps (like Fuzzwork) by processing the official SDE directly from CCP.
-It parses the YAML files and generates JSON output that Wanderer can consume.
+It parses the YAML files and generates CSV (default) or JSON output that Wanderer can consume.

 ### Features

 - Downloads the latest SDE directly from CCP
 - Parses YAML files with parallel processing for performance
-- Generates JSON files in Wanderer's expected format
+- Generates CSV files (default) matching Fuzzwork format, or JSON
 - Supports passthrough of community-maintained data files
 - Version tracking to avoid redundant downloads
 - Cross-platform support (Linux, macOS, Windows)